casunlight/NYCDataScience_HadoopClass/README.md

     	wait till you see the status checks is changed from "initializing" to "2/2 checks passed".

 5. configure security group

 	* Each group is like a firewall.
 The nodes of the same cluster belong to the same security group.

 	* click on "create security groups",put name such as "meetup_security";

-	* under "inbound" tab, cick on add rules;
+	* under "inbound" tab, cick on add rules

         - add five rules:
         - choose type="SSH",  "save";
 		- choose type="ALL ICM", Source=Anywhere, "save";